hoast/hoastig/README.md

 ## Configuration

 * `destination`: The directory to write the processed files to.
+Forward slashes (`/`) should be used as separators in the paths.
   * Type: `String`
   * Default: `dst`
 * `sources`: The directories to process files from, whereby files in the directories later in the list overwrite files in the directories before it.
+Forward slashes (`/`) should be used as separators in the paths.
   * Type: `String` or `Array of strings`
-  * Default: `null`
+  * Default: `[ "src" ]`
 * `metadata`: Metadata given to the layouts.
   * Type: `Object`
   * Default: `{}`